Ueland Tree Farm

 Lebers Lane Trailhead

 The most convenient way to access Ueland Tree Farm is by taking Dickerson Trail from the trailhead located at the end of Lebers Lane, just off Northlake Way.
-A new trailhead parking area was created in 2017 to accommodate the growing number of visitors and now includes pull-through parking for several horse trailers.
+A trailhead parking area is located on the right side of the gravel road, just after you cross the railroad tracks.

 Ueland Tree Farm | Dickerson Falls